SHARE

 • In a large bowl, add in the softened butter and both sugars, beating them together using a hand mixer (or electric stand mixer)until the mixture looks smooth and fluffy.
 Add in the egg and molasses, and continue to mix until combined.

-• In a bowl, add together the flour, oats, baking soda, ginger, cinnamon, nutmeg, cloves, allspice, and salt, whisking together until combined.
+• In a bowl, add together the flour, oats, baking soda, ginger, Dessert Lover Blend, and salt, whisking together until combined.

 • With the mixer on low-speed, add in the dry ingredients to the wet ingredients, mixing until the mixture becomes smooth, moistened, and holds together well.